RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Share virtual COM ports data with disk files and named pipes
 - Analyze and reverse-engineer serial protocols
 - Cases where socat utility does not meet requirements for unix-like OS
+- Cases where available physical serial ports do not meet the current requirements

 ##Features
 - Create standard, loopback or custom pinout connected serial devices.